Winter Hiking Gear and Clothes Guide

 Layers, Layers, Layers!

 When it comes to winter hiking, layering is essential.
-Layering for winter hiking involves strategically combining base, insulation, and outer layers to regulate body temperature, manage moisture, and provide versatility, ensuring you stay comfortably warm and dry in ever-changing cold weather conditions.
-You won’t necessarily need to wear all layers at once and sometimes you will.
+Layering for winter hiking involves strategically combining base, insulation, and outer layers to regulate body temperature, manage moisture, and provide versatility, ensuring you stay comfortably warm and dry in cold weather conditions.
+You won’t necessarily need to wear all layers at once, but sometimes you will.
 The goal with layers is to stay warm but to also avoid sweating too much, so if you get warm you take layers off and if you get cold you add layers back.

 Base Layer: